bmoneill/enigma/README.md

-# enigma: Enigma machine simulator and Bombe
+# Enigma machine simulator and Bombe

 This is a CLI M3 Enigma simulator and Bombe.